Accessibility, planar graphs, and quasi-isometries: Friendly-faced subgraphs of planar graphs

 is a friendly-faced subgraph of $\Gamma$. \end{restatable}

 Note that if we set $X = \Gamma$ and take $\varphi$ to be the identity map, then we recover Proposition~\ref{prop:ff-cocompact}.
 The reader short on time may proceed to the next section, if they so wish.
-The rest of Section~\ref{sec:friendly-faces} is devoted to proving Theorem~\ref{thm:friendly-faces}, and nothing beyond this point in this section will make a second appearance.
+The rest of \S\ref{sec:friendly-faces} is devoted to proving Theorem~\ref{thm:friendly-faces}, and nothing beyond this point in this section will make a second appearance.